 Location: Atlanta, GA

 Overachievers, this one’s for you!
 The Atlanta Half Marathon will definitely burn the most calories of all the trots on our list.
 Did you know Atlanta originally hosted a Thanksgiving Day full marathon from 1981 to 2009?
 These days, you’ll have to settle for the still-awesome 13.1-mile course.
 It winds its way past city landmarks like Centennial Olympic Park, Piedmont Park and Oakland Cemetery.
-The Atlanta tradition also includes a 5K, “Mashed Potato Mile” (ages 7-12) and the “Gravy Gallop” (ages 6 and under) and collects food donations to benefit the Salvation Army.
+The Atlanta tradition also includes a 5K and one-miler.

 8. New Orleans Athletic Club Turkey Day Race